mcauchi1/LSDSM/README.md

 # Linear State space Dynamic Survival Model
  Linear State space Dynamic Survival Model (LSDSM) is a state space model that jointly models longitudinal and survival data.
 This framework has been created on MATLAB.
-This repository also contains some work on R, more specifically to split the data into training and testing sets, and to compare with a risk score: http://dx.doi.org/10.1016/j.healun.2017.04.008.
+This repository also contains some work in R, more specifically to split the data into training and testing sets, and to compare with a risk score: http://dx.doi.org/10.1016/j.healun.2017.04.008.
 The proposed model provides an alternative to risk modelling by introducing a dynamical relationship in the longitudinal sub-process to model the biomarker trajectories.

  ## Prerequisites
   The model was created using MATLAB R2022b.
 Thus, a recent MATLAB version may be required for proper execution of the algorithm.